 I am an English qualified and accredited solicitor.
 For most of my career , I have specialised in financial aspects of relationship breakdown in complex cases involving medium and substantial assets.
 Almost all my cases now have an international element.
 My clients are from England and abroad, both men and women and from all walks of life although some concentrations in the IT and media/entertainment industries, the professions and entrepreneurs.
 I have been named leading individual in many national and international directories including the legal 500 which is described me as ‘London’s leading international family law specialist…"

-To provide greater flexibility in my work and to keep costs down, much work is conducted by e-mail, Skype and other electronic means for international clients.
+To provide greater flexibility in my work and to keep costs down, most work is conducted by e-mail, Skype and other electronic means for international clients.

 I am a co-founder and partner in The International Family Law Group LLP, a law firm in Covent Garden, London created in April 2007 set up to serve the interests of international families and their children.
 More details at www.iflg.uk.com.
 Although the firm only started in 2007, the Legal 500 called it “the firm to watch” in the section of family law firms in central London, an incredable achievement after only 6 months.
 It started with five people and now 8 years on, we have over 20.

 I undertake specialist advisory work for other law firms in England and receive instructions from many law firms abroad.
 I write opinions of English law for foreign law firms for use in proceedings abroad.
 I have been an expert on foreign (English) law for court proceedings abroad